Skip to content

 Martin O’Neill is a professional football manager and former player born in Kilrea, Northern Ireland.
 O’Neill played for Northern Irish sides Rosario and Lisburn Distillery in his early days.

-He went on to play a vital role in the golden years at Forest.
+He went on to play a vital role in Forest’s golden years.
 He scored on his league debut in a victory over Birmingham side West Bromwich Albion.
 Martin won the European Cup (Champions League) two years in a row with Nottingham Forest in the 1978/79 and 1979/80 seasons.

-He also was the Republic of Ireland manager for a period of time and most recently he was the manager of Nottingham Forest.
-His most successful stint as a manager came at Aston Villa and only parted with the club due to disagreeing with the board about the best means of moving the club forward.
+He was also the manager of the Republic of Ireland for some time and, most recently, of Nottingham Forest.
+His most successful stint as a manager came at Aston Villa, and he only parted with the club because he disagreed with the board about the best means of moving the club forward.

 Alex Higgins